O. C. Tillekeratne

-Wickelia Oswald Christopher Dissanayaka Tillekeratne (???? - 13 April 1923) was a Ceylonese politician.
+Wickelia Oswald Christopher Dissanayaka Tillekeratne (died 13 April 1923) was a Ceylonese politician.
 He was elected member of the Legislative Council of Ceylon representing the Sinhalese in the 1917 legislative council election and was re-elected as the representative for the Southern Province in the 1921 legislative council election.
 He died on 13 April 1923 in a fatal train accident at the Wellawatte train station while in-office.
 He was succeeded by his kinsmen C. W. W. Kannangara in the by-election that followed for the vacant seat.